Integral Urban House: Composting

 In order to sustain the high amounts of food production at the house, kitchen wastes, weeds, plant debris, and animal manure were composted into soil.
 Olkowski states that a “fast” or “hot” batch method of composting was used, which involved collecting composting materials, such as kitchen waste, animal manure, and other miscellaneous yard debris from the garden.
 These materials were then placed into a 1 yd3 yard wooden bin, located near the chickens and rabbits, to create a mixture for decomposing organisms.
 Sawdust was used to prevent odors.
 After the composting material was collected, regular turning and moistening of the compost was completed to maintain hot temperatures to kill weed seeds, plant diseases, and insect larvae.
 The compost material was ready for garden use in about two to four weeks after the composting material had cooled.
 This was then used to grow vegetables around the house or as a mulch.

 In addition to this method of composting, the Integral Urban House used a "Clivus Multrum" waterless toilet in the main floor bathroom with a separate composting tank located on the ground floor below.
 This tank was fed from both the toilet and from another chute in the nearby kitchen.
 Materials were gathered in the first of three sections of the tank, beginning to decompose through microbial action with the addition of sawdust, dried weeds, or leaves.
 In order to prevent odors, a ventilating chimney with a small fan would draw air through the roof and out of the house.
 Fresh air entered the composting chamber through ducts in its trap door, causing the material to lose 95% of its bulk as carbon dioxide and water vapor, which were vented to the outside.
 Because of this, the tank was capable of accommodating the wastes of six people for up to two years.
 At the time the guide to the house was written by Olkowski and published in 1976, composted material from the waterless toilet had not been used yet due to the toilet’s recent installation.
 The Clivus Multrum was the most expensive single element of the House; it cost $1,600 to purchase and install.

 Gray water recycling system

 In order to save the amount of water used for irrigation, the house had pipes installed from the bathroom sink and shower drain on the main floor into a different tank located next to the one for the composting toilet on the ground floor.
 Through a network of hoses to the garden and by using cloth bags to filter large particles, this gray water would be applied to the soil around trees and crops, although this would only be provided for crops where the portion above the ground was eaten.
-Wastewater from the kitchen continued to be drained into the sewer instead, due to its concentration of soaps, solid waste, and other chemicals making it unadvisable to use for vegetation.
+Wastewater from the kitchen continued to be drained into the sewer instead, due to its concentration of soaps, solid waste, and other chemicals making it inadvisable to use for vegetation.